tdannecy/Odysseus/_posts/2017-12-09-cleanup-day3.md

 The open and save actions further benefitted from abstracting the `FileChooserDialog` behind a new method, something akin to JavaScript's `alert`/`prompt`/`confirm` APIs.
 Once I combined that wrapper method with a `foreach` loop, I found I could make cancel handling implicit in the code while being fully functional.

 So while it took quite a bit of effort to perform this refactoring, it is well worth it both for developers and users of Odysseus.
 And certainly a lot nicer for me as a member of both groups.

+---

+### Concerns Now Removed From `BrowserWindow`

+* Persistance
+* Tracking state of window-visible webview
+* Direct construction of toolbar buttons & their menus.